 The Board of Education is committed to providing a safe and orderly school environment where students may receive and district personnel may deliver quality educational services without disruption or interference.
-Responsible behavior by students, teachers, other district personnel, parents and visitors is essential to achieving this goal.
+Responsible behavior by students, teachers, other district personnel, parents/caregivers and visitors is essential to achieving this goal.

-The Addison Central School District will foster a culture where we teach and nurture the 5 (five) key aspects of Social-Emotional Learning:
+The Addison Central School District will foster a culture where we teach and nurture the 5 (five) key aspects of Social-Emotional Learning to enhance students' ability to succeed in school, careers and life: